I love our all white kitchen.

 But I wanted a pop of green above the windows.

 I looked all over but couldn’t find fabric I wanted.
 I kept coming back to the same green and white shower curtain.
-(It’s no longer available online, otherwise I’d share the link.)
+(It’s no longer available online, but I shared similar fabrics here.)
 I loved the pattern!

 Then I thought, I could make window valances I wanted from the shower curtain.
 Perfect!